 Our context might be a little bit different, but we agree.
 In order to improve your golf game, you need to see what you're doing, make adjustments, and constantly reevaluate.
 And that's exactly what happens at the Oregon Golf School.

-You're playing golf with a PGA Professional by your side and things are good.
+The Range and Course You're playing golf with a PGA Professional by your side and things are good.
 The views are good, the company is good.

 When you have a resource such as a pro, which could be entirely new for you, it's hard to not feel confident.
 Having someone knowledgeable objectively viewing your swing and helping you make changes does a lot.
 It means improving faster and more significantly than if you were trying to do it on your own.
 They're also a sounding board for when you come up with an idea, rather than making a change that ends up a step in the wrong direction.

-On the course or after, when the clubs are away for the day, video and analytics are the most useful tools in golf instruction.
+Visualizing it All On the course or after, when the clubs are away for the day, video and analytics are the most useful tools in golf instruction.
 On the course, it helps you combine feel and results.
 Suppose you have a few shots that feel good, but you aren't sure what was different.
 A video comparison shows you exactly what you need to do to maintain those results.

 Where we like video the most is after the round.
 Professional golf video groups swings together and utilizes additional visual aids.
 When your instructor can fully digest what they saw during the day and communicate back to you, they're more effective.